sentenial/developer-docs/pages/prodNuapay/np_cancelmandate.md

 ## API Details

+It is only possible to cancel a mandate/DDI that is in `ACTIVE` status.

-<p>When you cancel a mandate:</p>
+When you cancel a mandate/DDI:

-* Any READY FOR EXPORT transactions linked to it are automatically cancelled.
+* Any `READY FOR EXPORT` Direct Debit transactions linked to it are automatically cancelled.
-* No further collections may be made against the mandate.
+* No further collections may be made against the mandate/DDI.

-<p>If you want to engage with your payer at a later point and want to take direct debit payments, you will need to create a new mandate.</p>
+If you want to engage with your payer at a later point, and want to collect direct debit payments once again, you will need to create a new mandate/DDI.

 {% include swagger_np.html %}